WordPress/gutenberg/platform-docs/docs/basic-concepts/settings.md

 ## mediaUpload

-Some core blocks like the image or video blocks allow users to render media within the block editor, by default you can use external URLs but if you want to allow users to upload media from their computer you need to provide a `mediaUpload` function.
+Some core blocks, like the image or video blocks, allow users to render media within the block editor.
+By default, you can use external URLs but if you want to allow users to upload media from their computer, you need to provide a `mediaUpload` function.
 Here's a quick example of such function:

 ```jsx
 async function mediaUpload( {